 Bulls Gap is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Bulls Gap is quite a bit lower than the national average among all cities of 21.84%: just 11.50% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Bulls Gap with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.12% of adults in Bulls Gap have a bachelor's degree or advanced degree.

 The people who call Bulls Gap home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bulls Gap residents report their race to be White, followed by Native American.
 Important ancestries of people in Bulls Gap include English, German, Irish, Scots-Irish, and Italian.